What do you do with more money than you could ever need? Just ask "King of Instagram" and "poker pro" Dan Bilzerian.

 As to his poker skills, Bilzerian alleged—on Twitter—that in November 2013 he won $10.8 million in a single night of poker, and had won $50 million throughout 2014.
 However, Bilzerian also claims that he no longer plays against professionals.
-Again, all of these claims are uncontested but no corroborated.
+Again, all of these claims are uncontested but not corroborated.
 So draw your own conclusions.

 The infamous Doug Polk video

 Polk’s video on Dan Bilzerian’s poker prowess, or lack thereof, recently surpassed 1.26 million views.

 In the video, Polk questions Bilzerian’s claims that his incredible wealth is the result of his poker playing, like many in the poker community have.
 The consensus seems to be that Bilzerian inherited nearly all of his wealth from his father, Wall Street corporate raider specialist Paul Bilzerian.

 For those unfamiliar, Bilzerian’s father was convicted of violating tax laws and other securities violations stemming from unsuccessful takeover attempts during the 1980s.
 In addition to serving time in prison, Bilzerian senior was ordered to pay a hefty fine—somewhere in the neighborhood of $60 million—of which he only paid a few million.
 Dan then ends up with money he allegedly won from playing poker, and so it’s quite understandable why many, including Polk, don’t believe it came from poker.

 In the video, Polk examined Bilzerian’s play in a $10/$20 heads-up cash game on the America’s Card Room (ACR) site.
 While playing under hedge fund manager millionaire Bill Perkins’ account, Bilzerian streamed the match on Twitch.
 Since Polk had never played directly with Bilzerian, he used his hand analysis and heads-up expertise while watching the stream to draw his own conclusions.

 Polk’s take on Dan Bilzerian's poker playing

 What stands out from Polk's analysis is that, despite being normally pro-aggression, he criticized many of Bilzerian’s uber-aggressive hands, ultimately concluding that most of Bilzerian’s aggression amounted to bad playing and that the millionaire is simply “a fish in the water.”